jklingsporn/vertx-jooq/README.md

 ```

 Do you use dependency injection?
 In addition to the `VertxGenerator`, there is also a generator with [Guice](https://github.com/google/guice) support.
 If you're using the `VertxGuiceGenerator`,
-the `setConfiguration(org.jooq.Configuration)` and `setVertx(io.core.Vertx)` methods get `@javax.inject.Inject` annotations added
+the `setConfiguration(org.jooq.Configuration)` and `setVertx(io.core.Vertx)` methods are annotated with `@javax.inject.Inject` and a
-and a Guice `Module` is created which binds all created VertxDAOs to their implementation.
+Guice `Module` is created which binds all created VertxDAOs to their implementation.
 It plays nicely together with the [vertx-guice](https://github.com/ef-labs/vertx-guice) module that enables dependency injection for vertx.

 #### integration example
 Checkout [vertx-auth-jooq](https://github.com/jklingsporn/vertx-auth-jooq) that uses vertx-jooq and vertx-auth to authorize and authenticate users from your database.